 Today, the university remains a leader in research and innovation.
-It is ranked as a “R1” doctoral university, a school with “Highest research activity” by the Center for Postsecondary Research, and has been the site of breakthroughs in fields like computing, economics, and genetics.
+It is ranked as an “R1” doctoral university, a school with the “Highest research activity” by the Center for Postsecondary Research, and has been the site of breakthroughs in fields like computing, economics, and genetics.

 This prestigious school is ranked among the nation’s top ten by sources like US News and World Report, and The Princeton Review includes it in their list of Dream Colleges.

-According to Mines ParisTech International Professional Ranking, the University of Pennsylvania is second only to Harvard in the US in turning out Fortune 500 CEOs.
+According to Mines ParisTech International Professional Ranking, the University of Pennsylvania is second only to Harvard in the US is turning out Fortune 500 CEOs.

 The University of Pennsylvania offers no less than 11 concentrations in its bachelor’s degree program, including: